The NJ Cannabis Regulatory Commission (CRC) focused on cannabis labeling and packaging issues during its fifth meeting.

 Cannabis Labeling and Packaging Issues

 Brown noted a lot needs to be done and said cannabis labeling needs to be clear and truthful.
-He explained that New Jersey cannabis labeling and packages cannot look like a parody of a popular brand that is popular in the underground market.
+He explained that New Jersey cannabis labeling and packages cannot look like a parody of a popular brand.
+Those are popular in the underground market.
 In addition, it can’t have cartoons color schemes, graphics, or features that would make cannabis labeling attractive to children.

-Brown said he asked their investigators to review all the packaging in medical cannabis and found a few that had to be denied.
-He noted the legalization law lays a lot of rules on labeling, including prohibiting a child on a label, mascots, or cartoon characters be used.
+Brown said he asked their investigators to review all the packaging in medical cannabis.
+A few had to be denied.
+He noted the legalization law lays a lot of rules on labeling.
+That includes prohibiting a child on a label, mascots, or cartoon characters from being used.
 Packaging should be child-resistant.

-“Proper labeling is the lynchpin for successful evidence-based cannabis regs as it represents the final endpoint of numerous regulatory processes,” said Dr. David Nathan of Doctors for Cannabis Regulation (DFCR) (who is part of the New Jersey United for Marijuana Reform coalition where I represent the Latino Action Network, full disclosure).
+“Proper labeling is the lynchpin for successful evidence-based cannabis regs.
+It represents the final endpoint of numerous regulatory processes,” said Dr. David Nathan of Doctors for Cannabis Regulation (DFCR) (who is part of the New Jersey United for Marijuana Reform coalition where I represent the Latino Action Network, full disclosure).

-He said the DFRCR found existing standards poor and developed a model for the CRC and New Jersey, including a thorough amount of product information.
+He said the DFRCR found existing standards poor.
+So they developed a model for the CRC and New Jersey, including a thorough amount of product information.

-Nathan proposed they should put QR codes on the label so consumers can view the validated authenticity and link to more information that could describe information that can’t fit on a package.
+Nathan proposed they should put QR codes on the label.
+Consumers could view the authenticity and link to more information describing the information that can’t fit on a package.

-Nina Parks of the San Francisco Oversight Committee said complying with elaborate packaging requirements might be difficult for those seeking to enter the legal market because it can be costly.
+Nina Parks of the San Francisco Oversight Committee said complying with elaborate packaging requirements might be difficult for those seeking to enter the legal market.
+It could be costly.

-She said it was a nightmare in California cannabis labeling requirements changed four times, which hurt many small operators because they couldn’t spend $20,000 on minor label changes.
+She said it was a nightmare in California that cannabis labeling requirements changed four times.
+It hurt many small operators because they couldn’t spend $20,000 on minor label changes.

-Park said they should keep in mind not burdening small business equity applicants with many difficult compliance requirements, which larger corporations can eat the costs more easily.
+Park said they should not burden small business equity applicants with many difficult compliance requirements.
+Larger corporations can eat the costs more easily.

-While some said they should use the opaque packaging, she argued against it because someone could pay more for an older product since they couldn’t tell how old it was.
+While some said they should use opaque packaging, she argued against it.
+Someone could pay more for an older product since they couldn’t tell how old it was.

 “All use is medicinal use,” she said, noting many are self-medicating to treat an ailment.